- Your urinary system, also called the renal system or urinary tract, removes waste from your blood, in the form of

 - urethritis, an infection of the urethra

-- pyelonephritis, an infection of the upper urinary tract, which is very serious because it affects the kidneys
+- pyelonephritis, an infection of the upper urinary tract, which canbe very serious because it affects the kidneys

 See your doctor if you have symptoms of a UTI.

 Kidney stones develop when waste chemicals in your urine form crystals that clump together.
-The can cause tremendous pain.
+They can cause severe pain.
 It is important to see your doctor if you think you might have a kidney stone.

-Urinary retention, being unable to empty your bladder, can be acute or chronic.
+Urinary retention, is being unable to empty your bladder.
+It can be acute or chronic (short or long term).

-If you can’t pass urine even though you feel the need to, and your bladder is full, this is acute urinary retention.
+If you can't pass urine even though you feel the need to, and your bladder is full, this is acute urinary retention.
 If you feel you might have urinary retention, see your doctor, visit a medical centre urgently, or go to your nearest emergency department.